RafaelWill/pet-tinder-frontend/30-angular/codelab03/README.md

   Can't get it done?
 Remember to **timebox** your search (not longer than 1 hour) for the solution and ask for help if needed!
     - For the images, you can just link to heroku. ```[src]="'https://pettinder.herokuapp.com/'+ pet.image"``` should do the trick.
     - Want to show the name of each pet?
 Remember interpolation, we talked about it in the second codelab.
+  - Our app is using routing.
+Right now, we're not actively using this yet (the exercise on this comes in codelab06), but we need it to show our ``profileGallery`` component.
+For now, just copy/paste ``{path: '', component: ProfileGalleryComponent}`` into ``app-routing.module.ts``.
+You will see a constant called ``Routes`` in there.
+This contains an array of routes for your application.
+It might be empty for now, but you can add this one there.
+It will make sure your gallery is loaded in between the ```<router-outlet>``` tag in your code.

   > Some extra info: NgFor is used to present a list of items.
 The Angular doc tells us it is used for:
   > 1. Define a block of HTML that determines how Angular renders a single item.